s-santillan/vale-styles/README.md

 BasedOnStyles = Vale, GoogleSemgrep
 Google.WordList = NO
 ```
+2. Pull this repository into a `styles` folder.
+This folder can be created in your home directory (~/styles).
 2. Run `vale` by invoking it on an existing document: `vale semgrep-docs/docs/somedoc.md`
 3. (Optional) Run `vale` as a linter in your preferred environment.